10-Q 1 ain-20230930.htm 10-Q ain-20230930

 Net periodic benefit cost/(credit)

 The amount of net benefit cost/(credit) is determined at the beginning of each year and generally only varies from quarter to quarter when a significant event occurs, such as a curtailment or a settlement.
-In the third quarter of 2022, we took actions to settle certain pension plan liabilities for a plan in the U.S., leading to charges totaling $49.1 million.
-No similar charges were incurred during the current year.
-The above reflects the acquisition of Heimbach, as further described in Note 17.
-Business Combination.
+There were no material curtailments or settlements during the first nine months of 2024 or 2023.

 Service cost for defined benefit pension and postretirement plans are reported in the same line item as other compensation costs arising from services rendered by the pertinent employees during the period.
 Other components of net periodic benefit cost are included in the line item Other (income)/expense, net in the Consolidated Statements of Income.